 Thus, it is now very difficult to predict whether – and in what form – a digital currency will be introduced in Ukraine, since this will depend on many factors.
 However, we can say with confidence that if the advantages of the e-hryvnia and the absence of risks of its use are obvious, Ukrainians will willingly switch to payments with it.

 Natalia Boyko is confident that the future lies with digital currencies.
-“Digitalization of the economy with the subsequent use of AI (artificial intelligence) technologies for a leap in efficiency is the next technological revolution, and digital money is the lubricant in the new technological system,” explains the expert.
+“Digitalization of the economy followed by the use of AI (artificial intelligence) technologies for a leap in efficiency is the next technological revolution, and digital money is the lubricant in the new technological system,” explains the expert.

 Moreover, Ukraine, as noted above, is one of the world pioneers in the field of digitalization.